Dragan-Constantin/LEGO-Global-API/docs/api-docs.md

 1. **Error 500 - Internal Server Error:**

    - Check the server logs for details on the internal server error.
-   - Check your MySQL database connection details in `dbconfig.js`.
+   - Check your MySQL database connection details in `.env`.
    - Ensure that the MySQL server is runnign and accessible.

 2. **Error 404 - Not Found:**